Chinese numismatic charm: Chinese astronomy coins

 Chinese astronomy coins (Traditional Chinese: 天象錢; Simplified Chinese: 天象钱; Pinyin: tiān xiàng qián) are charms that depict star constellations, individual stars, and other astronomical objects from ancient Chinese astronomy.
-They may also contain texts from the Classic of Poetry, the Four Divine Creatures and the Twenty-Eight Mansions, or illustrations from the story the Cowherd and the Weaver Girl.
+They may also contain texts from the Classic of Poetry (specifically a poem entitled the "Great East" (詩經·小雅·大東), which alludes to the "Winnowing Basket" (Sagittarius) and the "Ladle" (Big Dipper).), the Four Divine Creatures, the five elements, and the Twenty-Eight Mansions (sometimes accompanied with the mint marks of the 20 mints of the Kangxi poem coins), or illustrations from the story the Cowherd and the Weaver Girl.
 Astronomy coins usually contain guideposts to differentiate the stars and constellations, divided into four cardinal directions.

 Zodiac charms

 Chinese zodiac charms are based on either the twelve animals or the twelve earthly branches of Chinese astrology, based on the orbit of Jupiter, and some zodiac charms feature stellar constellations.
-By the time of the Spring and Autumn Period, the twelve earthly branches associated with the months and the twelve animals became linked; during the Han dynasty these also became linked to a person's year of birth.
+By the time of the Spring and Autumn period, the twelve earthly branches associated with the months and the twelve animals became linked; during the Han dynasty these also became linked to a person's year of birth.
 Some zodiac charms featured all twelve animals and others might also include the twelve earthly branches.
 They often feature the character gua (挂), which indicates that the charm should be worn on a necklace or from the waist.
 Modern feng shui charms often incorporate the same zodiac-based features.